Dusty Springfield’s life is examined in the re-release of her 1989 biography, "Dusty".

 Of the biography, Lucy O’Brien’s website says: “This classic biography features interviews with friends, musicians and collaborators, and a full discography.
 It charts every step of Dusty’s remarkable career, including her ‘difficult’ reputation, her sexual ambivalence and the excesses of drink and drugs, and explores why she become an enduring pop icon.”

-Dusty Springfield, born as Mary O’Brien, endured a difficult childhood which was marked by the near-constant arguing of her Irish parents, which resulted in Springfield engaging in self-harm.
+Dusty Springfield, born as Mary O’Brien, endured a difficult childhood that was marked by the near-constant arguing of her Irish parents, which resulted in Springfield engaging in self-harm.

 Destiny, of course, had other plans for the London schoolgirl.
 Says O’Brien: “Within the next ten years, she would metamorphose into a glorious parody of femininity, with a blonde beehive wig and heavy layers of mascara.
 She burst into a pop world that had never seen such a reinvention — long before Ziggy Stardust or Annie Lennox's androgynous figure in a suit, Dusty transformed herself.”